Alexander N. Ghantous is a staff attorney in the firm’s litigation department.

 Mr. Ghantous earned a Bachelor of Arts in journalism from Columbia College Chicago in 2006, where he graduated with honors.
 He graduated from The John Marshall Law School in January of 2013.
 Among other experience obtained while in law school, Mr. Ghantous worked as a research assistant for two professors.
 Mr. Ghantous was also on the Dean’s List for the fall 2011 and spring 2011 semesters.
 Furthermore, Mr. Ghantous received a CALI Excellence for the Future Award for earning the highest grade in Remedies during the fall 2011 semester.

-Mr. Ghantous is a member of the Chicago Bar Association and the Illinois State Bar Association.
+Mr. Ghantous is a member of the Chicago Bar Association.
 He is admitted to practice law in the state of Illinois and before the U.S. District Court, Northern District of Illinois.